-Florida law provides that alternative schools and ESE Center schools may choose whether to receive a school grade or a school improvement rating.
-If the school chooses to receive a school improvement rating, the school will not receive a school grade and student performance data from the alternative school or ESE Center school is included or "tied back" to the students' home-zoned schools' grades.
-However, for students at ESE Center schools, if a student has always been enrolled at an ESE Center school while in the district and scored at the emergent level (Level 1 or 2) on the statewide, standardized alternate assessment, then the students' performance data are not tied back to the home-zoned school's grade.
-Students' performance data are not tied back to the home-zoned school when the alternative school or ESE Center school.
+Florida law provides that alternative schools and ESE center schools may choose whether to receive a school grade or a school improvement rating.
+If the school chooses to receive a school improvement rating, the school will not receive a school grade and student performance data from the alternative school or ESE center school is included or "tied back" to the students' home-zoned schools' grades.
+However, for students at ESE center schools, if a student has always been enrolled at an ESE center school while in the district and scored at the emergent level (Level 1 or 2) on the statewide, standardized alternate assessment, then the student's performance data will not be included in the home-zoned school's grade.
+Students' performance data are not tied back to the home-zoned school when the alternative school or ESE center school is a charter school.